ORNL/ORNL-HydraGNN-graph-generative-models/README.md

  This project builds on HydraGNN, leveraging its powerful GNN and ML utilities for training, testing, and model optimization.

 ## Features
 * Graph Neural Networks (GNN): Utilizing HydraGNN's robust GNN architecture for effective graph modeling.
 * Diffusion Modeling: Enhanced with diffusion processes to capture complex graph dynamics.
-    * Parallelization & Optimization: Effortlessly scale with multi-GPU support and optimized training routines! ⚡
+* Parallelization & Optimization:  scale with multi-GPU support

 ## Quick Start
 Clone the repo: